 The Persephone Miel Fellowship is designed to support journalists from outside the U.S. and Western Europe who are pursuing ambitious reporting projects and enable them to bring their work to a broader global audience.

 The Persephone Miel Fellowship is overseen by the Pulitzer Center and was launched in partnership with Internews, a media development nonprofit.
 The fellowship benefits journalists with limited access to other fellowships and those whose work is not routinely disseminated internationally.
 The fellowship is named in honor of Persephone Miel, the former senior advisor of Internews, who dedicated her life to advancing the work of journalists across the globe.
-Miel fellowships involve reporting from within the applicant's native country—or following migrant communities from there to other locations.
+Miel fellowships involve reporting from within the applicant's native country—or following migrant communities from there to other locations—but the stories are placed in international outlets.

 See the announcement of the fellowship at the Internews ceremony in honor of Persephone in October 2010.
 Take a minute to meet our 2021 Miel fellows, Elena Stancu (Romania) and Laís Martins (The Netherlands).

-Eligibility: The Persephone Miel Fellowships are open to all journalists, writers, photographers, radio producers or filmmakers, staff journalists, as well as freelancers and media professionals outside the U.S. and Western Europe who are seeking to report from their home country.
-Female journalists and journalists from developing countries are strongly encouraged to apply.
+Eligibility: The Persephone Miel Fellowships are open to all journalists, writers, photographers, radio producers or filmmakers, staff journalists, as well as freelancers and media professionals outside the U.S. and Western Europe who are seeking to report from their home country but would like to broaden the reach of their reporting by publishing it in international outlets.
 Applicants must be proficient in English.

 Selection: The fellowship recipient will be selected by the Pulitzer Center.
 Selection will be based on the strength of the proposed topic and the strength of the applicant's work as demonstrated in his or her work samples.
 We are looking for projects that explore systemic issues in the applicant's native country and that provide an overarching thesis, rather than individual spot reports from the field.